opendistro-for-elasticsearch/perftop/docs/DesignDoc.md

 ### Table

-Table is a metric-level widget and has the most flexibility, meaning that the users can query for as many metric/dimensions as they wish.
+Table is a metric-level widget and has the most flexibility, meaning that the user can query for as many metric/dimensions as they wish.
 Each column represents a metric/dimension/node name and each row represents the data returned from the PA.
 Users can also define a column to sort by (in a decreasing order).

 PerfTop also makes a one-time `GET /_opendistro/_performanceanalyzer/metrics/units` request to fetch the units for all metrics.
 Tables then display these in the column headers.